wp-plugins/smart-google-code-inserter/readme.txt

 3. Add your Google Analytics tracking code, Webmaster Tools Verification HTML Snippet and/or your Google AdWords Conversion Tracking code to the Smart Google Code settings.

 == Changelog ==
+3.3 Tested compatibility with WP 3.7.1.
+Added isset to post actions to remove WP Debug errors.

 3.2 Removed deactivation hook that deletes data upon deactivation.

 3.1 Fixed a jQuery bug, moved menu to "Settings", changed size of AdWords textarea on options page.